lee-amber-alex/Employee.Directory/README.md

 ## Description

-Application that provides a filter and sorting function to make it easier to find a specific employee.
+Employee Directory using React.
+An application that provides a filter and sorting function to make it easier to find a specific employee.
+Technologies used: React, Bootstrap, JavaScript.

 ## Table of Contents